MojoliciousDotIO/mojolicious.io/blog/2021/02/14/announcing-mojolicious-9-0/index.markdown

 ## Routing (and Rendering)

 The routing engine is an often overlooked part of a web framework but it really is at the heart of everything that it does.
-It often can often be a source of confusion or frustration, especially when it doesn't do what you expect.
+It can also be a source of confusion or frustration, especially when it doesn't do what you expect.
 For 9.0 we've made the router both safer and more closely aligned to user expectations.

 The biggest change is that Mojolicious now prevents applications from using reserved placeholders in routes.